-We had a grant from a government-sponsored entity for research and development related activities that provided for payments for reimbursed costs, which included overhead and general and administrative costs as well as an administrative fee.
+We had a grant from the National Institutes of Health for research and development related activities that provided for payments for reimbursed costs, which included overhead and general and administrative costs as well as an administrative fee.
 We recognized revenue from the grant as we performed services under this arrangement.
 Associated expenses were recognized when incurred as research and development expense.
 Revenue and related expenses are presented gross in the consolidated statements of operations.